By André Casterman, Chief Marketing Officer at INTIX – the data management fintech

 The global consultancy company concluded: “Alternative solutions and new competitors are upending the industry’s fundamentals.”

 Fact is cross-border payments was once a space dominated by a single network provider known as SWIFT which succeeded to automate the electronic transmission of financial instructions, and, in particular, cross-border payments handled through correspondent banking relationships.
 Correspondent banking has been the de facto standard for clearing cross-border payments for decades, building on national clearing and settlement systems.
+In order to protect its franchise, SWIFT recently upgraded its standards and market practices with SWIFTgpi and this has led to shortened payment execution and increased transparency of the end-to-end processing chain.

 Thai Siam Commercial Bank completes cross-border transfer using Ripple technology in just 1 minute.
 FXStreet